-The island is at the bottom port made from stones of the same island, where the boats or rafts landed bringing passengers from Puno or from other neighboring islands.
-Then you should take a climb up a ladder of more than 567 steps to reach the village of Taquile.
-At the top, await travelers a spectacular view of the lake and a simple cover stone welcome you to one of the most unique communities in Peru.
-From here you can see almost the whole island and much of the domains of the lake, is the best view across the lake route.
+The island has in the lower part a port made of stones of the same island, in which the boats or rafts that bring passengers from Puno or from other neighboring islands disembark.
+Then you have to climb a staircase of more than 567 steps to reach the town of Taquile.
+At the top, a spectacular view of the lake and a simple stone gateway welcome the traveler to one of the most unique communities in Peru.
+From here you can see almost the entire island and much of the domains of the lake, is the best view of the entire lake route.

-The most impressive thing that you can see on this island, it is nature who has been kind to the island has given it a varied wild vegetation, which has been enriched with eucalyptus and cypress brought by man in the decade of the ' 50.
-These species are adapted to the climatic conditions of the region.
-In the waters around Taquile, totora reeds grow and on the slopes, the grass known as ichu serving food both for the sheep to make the roofs of houses.
+The most impressive thing that can be observed on this island is formed by nature, which has been generous with the island because it has given it a varied wild vegetation, which has been enriched with eucalyptus and cypress trees brought by man in the 50's.
+These species adapted to the climatic conditions of the region.
+These species have adapted to the climatic conditions of the region.
+In the waters surrounding Taquile, totora reeds grow and on the slopes, the grass known as ichu, which is used both as food for sheep and to make the roofs of the houses.

-Travel in small reed boats around the island is really Impress.
+The trips in small totora reed boats around the island are really impressive.

 Business Address: Jr. Retiroº 409 Of.
 001 2° Floor - Cusco, Cusco, PE | Cel:. +51 984709080 | Tel:. +51-84263646 | Email: email@example.com CUSCOPERU.COM E-COMMERCE E.I.R.L | RUC No. 20491103753 |Business hours are 09.00 a.m. to 19.00 p.m.
 Monday to Friday CuscoPerú.Com Rated 4.8 / 4.8 based on 5 reviews. | Review Me